FAQ

 You can change mutual TLS settings for your services at any time using authentication policy and destination rule.
 See task for more details.

-Authentication policy can be mesh-wide (which affects all services in the mesh), namespace-wide (all services in the same namespace) or service specific.
-You can have policy or policies to setup mutual TLS for services in a cluster in any way as you want.
+Authentication policy can be mesh-wide (which affects all services in the mesh), namespace-wide (all services in the same namespace), or service specific.
+You can have policy or policies to set up mutual TLS for services in a cluster in any way as you want.

 If you installed Istio with values.global.proxy.privileged=true